AlfieAmayo/seekers-db/README.md

 ## What the database models

-- Production batches across two stills — a 300L legacy still and a 2000L iSTILL
+- Production batches across two stills — a 300L legacy still and a 2000L production still.
 - Supplier ingredient receipts with lot-level traceability
 - Batch ingredients linking production runs to specific supplier lots
 - Quality control records including multi-assessment batches and retrospective findings
 - Finished bottle outputs by SKU across three bottle formats
 - Weekly inventory snapshots and pre-shipment counts
-- Hourly coolant temperature logs for iSTILL production runs
+- Hourly coolant temperature logs for production runs

 ## Two embedded failure scenarios

 **Juniper Contamination — July 2022:** A contaminated supplier lot affecting four consecutive batches across three products.
 The investigation traces lot PDI-JNP-220620 through the traceability chain to 715 quarantined bottles.

-**iSTILL Cooling System Failure — June 2023:** Thermal drift accumulation during a 12-hour gin run, with no coolant temperature data retained during production.
+**Cooling System Failure — June 2023:** Thermal drift accumulation during a 12-hour gin run, with no coolant temperature data retained during production.
 The investigation reconstructs what the data would have shown.

 ## Navigation

 - `migrations/` — 16 ordered migration files covering schema creation and full data population
-- `sql/queries/` — five investigation queries for the iSTILL cooling system failure
+- `sql/queries/` — five investigation queries for the cooling system failure

 Each query file is self-contained and can be run directly against the database.
 Comments at the top of each file explain the operational question it answers.